Investing in Switzerland

 The bank account

-Everyone has at least one and knows how to use it.
-However, there is no real interest.
-Alongside cash, a bank account is primarily a place to store money.
-With «security», immediate access, and ease of use, banks promise the perfect solution for anyone who doesn't want to spend too much time managing their finances.
-You trade maximum liquidity for minimal returns.
+Everyone has one and knows how to use it.
+In 2026, there is no longer any real interest rate, not even a nominal one The bank account is primarily a place to store money.
+With «security», immediate access, and ease of use, the bank promises the perfect solution for anyone who doesn't want to deal with their finances too intensively.
+You trade liquidity for returns.

-Deposits are exposed to the bank's counterparty risk; at private banks, the first CHF 100'000 is protected by deposit insurance.
-At many cantonal banks, the state is liable for the bank's liabilities without limitation.
+Deposits are exposed to the risk of bank failure.
+The first 100'000 francs in private banks is protected by the esisuisse deposit guarantee scheme.
+In many cantonal banks, the state even has unlimited liability for the bank's liabilities.
 This is not the case in the cantons of Bern, Vaud, and Geneva.

-Since interest rates have fallen again, savers have been left behind.
-This may be bearable for smaller fortunes, but it is not satisfactory.
-In addition, the bank fees introduced during the last zero interest rate phase are being stubbornly maintained.
+Since interest rates have fallen back to zero, savers have been left behind.
+In addition, the account maintenance fees introduced during the last zero interest rate phase have been stubbornly maintained.

-One exception is the third pillar pension account.
-Here, interest rates are slightly higher and, as an incentive, contributions can be deducted from taxes.
-Employees who are members of a pension fund can currently contribute a maximum of 7'258 Swiss francs per year.
-The amount is higher for self-employed people without a pension fund.
-However, the high level of security and tax relief come at the price of restrictions on availability: money from a 3a account can only be withdrawn upon retirement.
-Exceptions are cases such as emigration, buying a house, or becoming self-employed.
+One exception is the third pillar account.
+Here, interest rates are slightly higher and, as an incentive, the amounts paid in can be deducted from taxable income.
+Employees who are tied to a pension fund can currently pay in a maximum of 7'258 francs per year.
+For self-employed people without a pension fund, the amount is higher.
+However, the high level of security and tax relief come at the price of restrictions on availability: pension funds can only be accessed upon retirement.
+Exceptions are emigration, buying a house, or becoming self-employed.

 • Checking account: 0%